Delicate2000/MMpedia/README.md

 We employ downstream tasks to demonstrate the effectiveness of proposed methods and collected images.
 All the codes are in [downstream tasks](https://github.com/Delicate2000/MMpedia/tree/main/downstream%20tasks).

-To facilitate data download, we additionally package the intersection data of MMpedia and DB15K [here](https://drive.google.com/file/d/1pmdtbseQl5hMaqSWGDhER8_eYdqLMXi5/view?usp=share_link).
+To facilitate data download, we additionally package the related images [here](https://drive.google.com/file/d/1pmdtbseQl5hMaqSWGDhER8_eYdqLMXi5/view?usp=share_link).

 For each model, the training strategy is the same and the only difference is the information the model received.